 William Hill Super Odds Treble can be layed on Betfair ACCAs market.
 Betfair usually create a special lay market for these boosts under Football>English Premier League.

-For a £5 bet on a William Hill special, your underlay stake is £5.27 at Betfair (assuming 5% commission) to ensure this is a risk-free bet.
+- Lay £5.27 at Betfair (assuming 5% commission) to ensure this is a risk-free bet.
+This is called underlaying.

 The following example is a typical horse racing boosted double.